How to Sell Yourself with an Elevator Pitch

 How many times have you hung up on a salesperson in the first ten seconds of a cold call?
-If you’re like most, the number is too high to count.
-Or maybe you’re a little nicer than some of us, waiting until they come up for air to politely inform them you aren’t interested.
-Or are you a super-suspicious type that doesn’t answer your phone at all if you don’t recognize the number?
-(I’m guessing you don’t believe in sales karma.)
+If you’re like most of us, that number is too high to count.
+Or maybe you’re a little nicer and wait until they come up for air before you politely inform them that you aren’t interested.
+Or perhaps you're the super-suspicious type that doesn’t answer your phone unless you recognize the number (if that's the case, I’m guessing you don’t believe in sales karma).

-How many times have you had to placate someone at a networking event that was telling you all about their company, products, and services, while you were desperately scanning the room for a face you knew so you could kindly dismiss yourself from the conversation?
-Or, conversely, have you ever asked someone what they do and then pretended you totally knew what they were talking about when in reality you weren’t sure they were speaking the same language?
+How many times have you had to placate people at a networking event who were telling you all about their company, products, and services?
+Did you desperately scan the room for a face you knew so you could kindly dismiss yourself from the conversation?
+Or, conversely, have you ever asked someone what they do and then pretended you knew what they were talking about when in reality you weren’t sure if they were speaking the same language?

 While the above scenarios are likely for sales teams, they’re not the only situations where what we "do" comes up.
-In settings ranging from networking events, to airport layovers, to social events, even family reunions, we get asked what we "do."
-However, instead of engaging a potential prospect or referral partner, salespeople often miss the mark with either too much irrelevant information or too little information, thwarting any potential for conversation they could have had.
+In settings ranging from networking events to airport layovers, social events, and even family reunions, we are asked what we "do."
+However, instead of engaging a potential prospect or referral partner, salespeople often miss the mark with either too much irrelevant information or too little quality information.
+This prevents any potential for the sales conversation they could have had.

-Is your 30 second commercial Sales or marketing focused?
+Is your Elevator Pitch Sales or marketing focused?

-A 30 second commercial, or elevator pitch, should be a compelling overview of your prospect’s current situation and the value you provide to them, and it should begin a conversation.
-Remember, a marketing message is about you and your company, but a sales message is about your prospect.
-Is your sales team making the message about themselves, or your prospective clients?
-Your 30 second commercial shouldn’t be a script, but it should highlight your key decision maker and the frustrations or struggles they face and what those inevitably cause.
-It should be a sales message.
-At the end of 30 seconds, our prospects should know whether what we do is relevant to them or at the very least be wondering if it could help their situation.
+Your 30 second commercial should be a compelling overview of your prospect’s current situation and the value you could provide to them.
+It should start a conversation.
+A marketing message is all about you and your company, but a sales message should be about your prospect.
+Is your sales team making the message about themselves or your prospective clients?
+While your elevator pitch shouldn’t be a script, it should highlight the key decision maker's frustrations or struggles and the solution you can provide.
+Consider it like a 30 second commercial.
+You need to cut out irrelevant information and make an instant connection within a very short amount of time.
+The best pitches have a clear and concise message without seeming pushy.
+At the end of your elevator pitch, prospects should know whether what you do is relevant to them or at the very least wonder if you would be able to help their situation.